monkberry/monkberry.github.io/docs/event-handling.md

 node.addEventListener('click', (event) => { ... });
 ```

-But this can be difficult then using ifs and for, because nodes can appear and disappear from view.
+But this can be difficult when using ifs and for, because nodes can appear and disappear from view.

 ## Event delegating